 3. How to stay motivated as a newbie blogger?

-When you write a blog article, usually medium and long posts, you are bound to struggle with periods when you lack motivation to write or run out of ideas.
+When you start writing a blog post, you can often get to the point where you feel like you’re running out of ideas or lack of motivation to finish the writing (or even start one).
 And if this happens to you, do not worry because you will be able to overcome this difficulty.
 To combat this, you need an arsenal of tools and techniques that you can use to help you overcome motivational issues.

 Here are a few writing techniques and blogging tools that I’ve used to overcome my blogging issues from time to time and stay really motivated to write.